rust-lang/rfcs/text/0000-inline-asm.md

 > Notes:
 > - on ARM `e` / `f`: this prints the low or high doubleword register name of a NEON quad (128-bit) register.
 > - on x86: our behavior for `reg` with no modifiers differs from what GCC does.
-GCC will infer the modifier based on the operand value type, while we default to the largest size.
+GCC will infer the modifier based on the operand value type, while we default to the full register size.
 > - on x86 `xmm_reg`: the `x`, `t` and `g` LLVM modifiers are not yet implemented in LLVM (they are supported by GCC only), but this should be a simple change.

 As stated in the previous section, passing an input value smaller than the register width will result in the upper bits of the register containing undefined values.
 This is not a problem if the inline asm only accesses the lower bits of the register, which can be done using template modifiers.
 Since this an easy pitfall, the compiler will warn if a value smaller than the register width is used as an input or output.
 However this warning is suppressed if all uses of the operand in the template string explicitly specify a modifier, even if this modifier is already the default.